Core Vault

 Direct Redemption (Users)

 Approved users can burn FXRP and receive underlying XRP from the CV.
-This Requires KYC approval and a minimum redemption threshold.
+This requires KYC approval and a minimum redemption threshold.
 It is typically processed once per day and has a lower priority than agent return requests.
 It is helpful for large, less time-sensitive redemptions.

 XRP Core Vault Design